ClubCedille/Plateforme-Cedille/wiki/docs/en/plateforme-cedille/Applications/deploying-workloads.md

 - Source code:
   [/apps/samples/kustomize-example-app](https://github.com/ClubCedille/Plateforme-Cedille/tree/master/apps/samples/kustomize-example-app)

-## Overview of Steps to Deploy a New App:
+## Overview of Steps to Deploy a New App

 1. Create a folder for the application.
 Ex.: `/apps/new-app`
 2. Create the resource directory structure described in this document